 Times unsung like “American Pie.”
 Almost everyone grew up claiming at least one favorite childhood pet.
-That best four legged and furry little friend imparting a plethora of daily memories, some of those memories filtered to simmer well into the longest life.
+That one best four legged and furry little friend that imparted a plethora of daily memories, some of those memories filtered to simmer well into the longest life.
 Ours was a doozy little terrier mix named Mameetoes, whose name was shortened to Meetoes for doggy simplicity.
 A name offered up from a childhood acquaintance, who, after a lengthy verbal traversement, uncovered its meaning as a “Beautiful Mountain” in some lost South American dialect.

 Like all puppies Meetoes understood little regarding the formal behavioral framework that would soon outline the borders of his developing world.
-Residing as the only Canine in a world surrounded by Felines, Meetoes soon realized that age old adage concerning Rome and was cast with a lifetime affliction toward a feline affection.
+Residing as the only Canine in a world surrounded by Felines, Meetoes soon realized one age old adage concerning Rome and was cast with a lifetime affliction toward a feline affection.
 An odd example of this was the time we had a litter of kittens nursing in a low round wicker basket.
-After the kittens became mobile enough to run around the house, and when Momma Kitty would basket-up for dinner, Meetoes would go around and collect all stray kittens gently in his mouth and bring them back to the basket for dinner.
+After the kittens became mobile enough to run around the house, and when Mom-ma Kitty would basket-up for dinner, Meetoes would go around and collect all stray kittens gently in his mouth and bring them back to the basket for dinner.
 Did this dog really have paternal cat instincts?

 Most pet lovers can attest to the natural instinct of a male puppy once finding itself perched at a forty-five degree angle.
-The instinct to begin fornication at forty-five degrees will often bring the surprising result of a rolled up newspaper or swat of the hand.
+The instinct to begin fornication at forty-five degrees will often bring about the surprising result of a rolled up newspaper or swat of the hand.
 Humans can sometimes harshly importune a moral lesson.
-In Meetoes case, that forty-five degree instinct became imprinted into the lifelong affection he came to have toward the race of creatures he believed he was a part of, that had surrounded his formative youth.
+In Meetoes case, that forty-five degree instinct became imprinted into the lifelong affection he came to have toward the race of creatures he believed he was a part of -that had surrounded his formative youth.